Contemporary Black Architects Make Their Marks on Architecture and Design

 Stanley, who calls himself a “bon vivant,” is the principal designer; and Love-Stanley, described by her husband as “straight-laced and prim and proper,” manages the production side of the business.
 For this pair of opposites, the partnership has thrived and resulted in numerous community and professional service citations, as well as many award-winning landmark projects that have helped to reshape Atlanta and other communities throughout the region.

 One of their highlights was a huge project for their alma mater: the design of the Olympic Aquatic Center at Georgia Tech.
 The new complex was the centerpiece of the 1996 Olympic competitions for swimming, diving, synchronized swimming, and water polo.
 The center features 4,000 permanent seats and room for 11,000 temporary seats.
 The firm participated as a 50 percent joint venture partner.

 Other projects include

-The historic renovation of Reynolds Cottage, residence of the President of Spelman College (Atlanta), included improvements to the structural, mechanical, and electrical infrastructure.
+The historic renovation of Reynolds Cottage, the residence of the President of Spelman College (Atlanta), included improvements to the structural, mechanical, and electrical infrastructure.
 The 23,000-square-foot cottage serves as a reception facility for visiting dignitaries as well as the home of the school’s president.

 Agricultural Sciences Building at Abraham Baldwin Agricultural College (Tifton, Georgia) – For this project, Stanley Love-Stanley participated as an associate firm responsible for programming, design, and the initiation of construction documents for a state-of-the-art Agricultural Sciences Research and Teaching Facility.
 The building is a 1-story structure built on a sloping 5-acre parcel on the grounds of the college and includes panoramic views of a catfish pond, historic farmscape, and rolling meadow.